pcastellanoescuder/FBOnto_Visualization_Tool/README.md

 ## Overview

 `fobitoolsGUI` is a web-based tool based on the [`fobitools` R package](https://github.com/pcastellanoescuder/fobitools).
-This user-friendly web interface is focused on the [FOBI](https://github.com/pcastellanoescuder/FoodBiomarkerOntology) ontology visualization and the **food enrichment analysis** in nutrimetabolomic studies.
-Several functionalities for interacting with FOBI are provided here:
+This user-friendly web interface provides a set of tools for interacting with [FOBI (Food-Biomarker Ontology)](https://github.com/pcastellanoescuder/FoodBiomarkerOntology).
+A collection of basic manipulation tools for biological significance analysis, graph visualization and text mining strategies for annotating nutritional data are provided here:

   - FOBI graph static visualization
   - FOBI graph dynamic visualization
   - Extract FOBI information in a downloadable table
   - Compound ID conversion (among metabolite names, FOBI, ChemSpider, KEGG, PubChemCID, InChIKey, InChICode and HMDB IDs)
-  - Biological significance analysis via a classical over representation analysis:
+  - Biological significance analysis using ORA and MSEA methods:
-      - Chemical class enrichment analysis: Over representation analysis using FOBI chemical classes as sets (tables and plots provided)
+    - Chemical class enrichment analysis: ORA and MSEA using FOBI chemical classes as metabolite sets
-      - **Food enrichment analysis**: Over representation analysis using FOBI food groups as sets (tables and plots provided)
+    - **Food enrichment analysis**: ORA and MSEA using FOBI food groups as metabolite sets
-  - Text mining function for annotating dietary data
+  - Text mining algorithm for annotating free-text dietary data

-`fobitoolsGUI` is hosted at our own server and it's available at http://webapps.nutrimetabolomics.com/fobitoolsGUI.
+`fobitoolsGUI` is hosted at our own server, freely available at http://webapps.nutrimetabolomics.com/fobitoolsGUI.

 ## Run fobitoolsGUI locally